EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 ### Certification

-Anyone who successfully submits the assignment (even just the first stage) will receive a "Certificate of Accomplishment" from EmptyCup regardless of selection for internship.
+Anyone who successfully completes the assignment ~~(UPDATE: 21-11-23, even just the first stage)~~ will receive a "Certificate of Accomplishment" from EmptyCup regardless of selection for internship.
 Your github id will be added as a contributor to EmptyCup's open source project repository.
 You may also request your mentor for a referral.

 This assignment is purely for evaluation purposes and EmptyCup will not be using your code even for the open source projects without your explicit permission.